Teeth Misalignment: Malocclusion Types, Causes & Fixes

 Delayed Tooth Eruption

-Delayed loss of baby teeth and growth of adult teeth can cause this misalignment.
-If a baby tooth stays in place while an adult tooth is emerging, the adult tooth might not have enough space, causing it to grow crooked or misplaced.
+A crossbite can develop when baby teeth are lost later than normal, and adult teeth begin to grow.
+If a baby tooth remains in place while the adult tooth is emerging, the new tooth may not have enough space, causing it to grow crooked or out of place.

 Misaligned Jaw

-If the upper and lower jaw don't align correctly, the teeth may not meet properly, causing a crossbite.
+If the upper and lower jaws are not aligned correctly, the teeth may not meet properly, leading to a crossbite.

 Mouth Breathing

-Habitual mouth breathing, often due to conditions such as allergies or enlarged tonsils, can influence the shape and development of the jaw, potentially leading to a crossbite.
+Habitual mouth breathing, often due to conditions like allergies or enlarged tonsils, can affect the development of the jaw and may contribute to the formation of a crossbite.

 6. Gap Teeth

-Gap teeth, also known as diastema, are characterised by a visible gap between two teeth.
-This can occur anywhere between your teeth, but it's most common between your two front teeth.
+Gap teeth, also known as diastema, are characterised by a visible space between two teeth.
+This gap can occur between any teeth but is most commonly seen between the two front teeth.

 Causes of Gap Teeth